Education and qualifications:

 What inspired you to become an engineer or pointed you towards an engineering career?

-I was obsessed with Formula One from the age of 12, which led me towards STEM subjects.
-I just loved precision and innovation of the designs.
+I was obsessed with Formula One from the age of 12, which led me towards Science, Technology, Engineering and Maths (STEM) subjects.
+I just loved the precision and innovation of the designs.

 Please describe your role or position within your workplace.

 I am an infrastructure consultant and provide advice to clients covering the entire project lifecycle – from policy to decommissioning, on some of the largest and most complex projects around.
 I also lead on net zero and environmental, social and governance (ESG) within our business, which means I spend my time supporting clients’ transition towards net zero.

 Working from home during the pandemic has changed my typical day.
 I am fortunate to work for an organisation that allows flexibility.
 Recently I have begun going into the office once a week to connect with colleagues – there are some elements of team working that just work better in person, for example brainstorming before a project kicks off.